Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

-The simple numerical model provides a good fit to the groundwater levels at G40/0415 with a step change of 12.81 m and a 60 dya smoothing period.
+The simple numerical model provides a good fit to the groundwater levels at G40/0415 with a step change of 12.81 m and a 60 day smoothing period.

-With the 1d model we were unable to fit the water levels at G40/0415.
-Could either fit the shape of the groundwater levels but there was substantial bias in the mean groundwater level (too high) or we could fit the mean groundwater level but the shape of the groundwater levels was lost.
+With the 1D model we were unable to fit the water levels at G40/0415.
+We could either fit the shape of the groundwater levels but there was substantial bias in the mean groundwater level (too high) or we could fit the mean groundwater level but the shape of the groundwater levels was lost.